-Google the Philippines (or better yet, Palawan) and you’ll find mouth-watering images of green palm trees, turquoise bays, spider-legged fishing boats and empty beige sand beaches.
+Google the Philippines (or better yet, Palawan) and you’ll find mouth-watering images of green palm trees, turquoise bays, fishing boats and empty beige sand beaches.

 When I flew to the Philippines in December, I discovered something even better: those pictures barely came close to its real-life beauty.